-High-priority and challenging pathogens are highly susceptible to Fetroja in vitro1,2
+High-priority and critical pathogens are highly susceptible to Fetroja in vitro1-3

 In vitro activity does not necessarily correlate with clinical efficacy.

-In vitro susceptibility rates of clinical strains from North America and Europe (2014-2019)a
+In vitro susceptibility rates of clinical strains from North America and Europe (2020-2023)a

 Fetroja